enkidevs/curriculum/General/Data Structures and Algorithms/the-linked-list-data-structure.md

 A linear data structure means that its items are lying on the same level and are not hierarchically structured.

 [3:Node]
 A node is a data type that contains an element and references to nodes next to it.
-In other words, from a node instance you can obtain its value and one or more neighbours.
+In other words, from a node instance you can obtain its value and one or more neighbors.

 [4:Josephus problem]
 Also known as *Josephus permutation*, it is a *count-out* game.
 The game starts with *m* people standing in a circle.
 Each turn consists of choosing a person to start the counting from and, in the same predefined direction, count up to *n*.